Privacy Policy

 - Systematic monitoring of publicly accessible areas on a large scale

-1. Description of planned data processing activities
+1. Description of the intended data processing activity

 4. Risk mitigation measures

-14. Changes to this Policy
+14. Policy Changes

-15. Contact us
+15. Contact Information

-Viet Human Resources Recruitment Co., Ltd.
+Vietnam Human Resources Recruitment Co., Ltd.

 Email: info@headhuntvietnam.com